Poverty & homelessness

-Anti-Poverty Week, held from 11 to 17 October, is an opportunity to learn about the causes and consequences of poverty in Australia and around the world.
+Anti-Poverty Week, held in October, is an opportunity to learn about the causes and consequences of poverty in Australia and around the world.
 It aims to encourage as many people as possible to express publicly their interest and concern about poverty and hardship.

 Poverty and severe hardship affect more than a million Australians and inequality is a rising trend.

 Learn more about what we are doing to address inequality and improve the lives of all community members: